 IVF – or In Vitro Fertilisation stands for fertilisation taking place outside of a woman’s body, under controlled conditions such as in a laboratory.
-There have been over 1 million babies born as a result of using IVF technology; the first was a little girl called Louise Brown in 1978.
+There have been over 5 million babies born as a result of using IVF technology; the first was a little girl called Louise Brown in 1978.

 Most of us assume we’ll be able to conceive naturally and have children when we plan to and when we want them.
-But it’s not always as straightforward as this.
-In truth, around one in every six couples will experience some degree of infertility, which is about 15% of the population.
+But it’s not always as straightforward as this.Perhaps as high as 3-7% of couples have a problem with infertility.

 This is the time when your partner needs to do his bit and provide the scientists with a fresh sample of semen.
 With every ejaculation there are around 250 million sperm released, though this number varies on a number of factors.
-Age, hormones, frequency of ejaculation, environmental factors, diet and general health all play a role.
+Age, hormones, frequency of ejaculation, diet and general health all play a role.

-If the quality of the sperm is not sound, then a sperm is injected directly into an egg and this is then transferred directly into the woman’s uterus.
+If the quality or quantity of the sperm is not sound, then a single sperm may be injected into an egg and then transferred directly into the woman’s uterus.
 This is known as intra cytoplasmic sperm injection (ICSI).

-There have been some changes in fertility clinic practice, regarding the number of fertilized eggs which are transferred into the uterus.
+There have been some changes in fertility clinic practice, around the number of fertilized eggs which are transferred into the uterus.
 Currently many clinics will only transfer one or two back, so that the chances of having a multiple pregnancy are reduced.

 Any excess embryos can be frozen for future use if a current cycle of IVF is unsuccessful or the uterus is not favourable enough for transfer to go ahead.

 Pregnancy tests are usually done just over fortnight after the IVF procedure.
 This can seem like an endless waiting game for a couple who are often desperate to have a baby.

 This series of articles on IVF is designed to help you navigate your way through a range of information and choices.
 Your own gynaecologist and fertility clinic will be able to provide you with advice which suits your individual situation.